 Composition is an abstract concept but an important one.

 A composition can be a web page, mobile screen, kiosk screen, piece of digital signage, or anything that can be composed of various regions and components of content.
 It’s essential to think this way vs. thinking of things as just “pages.”
 You may build a CMS implementation and content model for a website.
 But there is value in content that is reusable and distributable in multiple contexts.

-Many organisations want the ability to compose different layouts based on analytics data and perform tests to see how users respond to them.
+Many organizations want the ability to compose different layouts based on analytics data and perform tests to see how users respond to them.
 Content may also need to change based on user demands or other business demands.

 For this reason, compositions need flexible regions to create layouts for any scenario.
 But a region is a concept beyond just rows and columns.
 Regions sit in a hierarchy to create other concepts of a composition, such as carousels, FAQs, and tabs.

-Regions can also enable more visual control, such as background colours, images, styles, and nested layouts.
+Regions can also enable more visual control, such as background colors, images, styles, and nested layouts.
 You can use them to provide many properties your marketing and editorial team can tinker, test, and play with to create experiences that result in engagement and conversion.
 It’s important to maintain this capability and define this level of control up front.
 A business can lose options for creativity when you push this layout concept to the applications.
 It hinders the ability to adapt and try new things without developer support.
-Finally, there is an argument that utilising regions and metadata can even generalise and simplify a content model and its types.
+Finally, there is an argument that utilizing regions and metadata can even generalize and simplify a content model and its types.